 Moroccan faux tile art

 I really wanted to replace the back-splash with the trendy Moroccan tiles, but since we are selling the house it had to be neutral, however, I could get the look with a piece of faux tile art.
 I mentioned my idea to my daughter, Olivia, who is the Cricut expert and she set to work on the faux tile art and my hubby cut the exotic wood frame.
 It’s perfect and I love it!
-You could easily make one too see how HERE.
+You could easily make one too see how in this earlier post.

 Woven tassel towels

 Choosing these woven tassel towels to add some modern Boho style while supporting The Thrive Collective mission was an easy decision.
 Doing good and looking good is a definite win win!
+I found some Turkish towels too.

 The new (budget friendly) mirror added an edgy industrial punch to the DIY bathroom remodel.